spinnaker/spinnaker.github.io/setup/productionize/caching/externalize-redis.md

 {% include toc %}

-One of easiest ways to improve Spinnaker's reliability at scale is to use an external Redis.
+One of the easiest ways to improve Spinnaker's reliability at scale is to use an external Redis.
 The Redis installed by Spinnaker (either locally, or in Kubernetes) isn't configured to be production-ready.
 If you have a hosted Redis alternative, or a database team managing a Redis installation, we highly